kimocoder/hashcat/deps/sse2neon/README.md

 * [fsrc](https://github.com/elsamuko/fsrc) is capable of searching large codebases for text snippets.
 * [GDAL](https://gdal.org) is a translator library for raster and vector geospatial data formats that comes with a variety of useful command line utilities for data translation and processing.
 * [gmmlib](https://github.com/intel/gmmlib) is the Intel Graphics Memory Management Library that provides device specific and buffer management for the Intel Graphics Compute Runtime for OpenCL and the Intel Media Driver for VAAPI.
+* [gopher64](https://github.com/gopher64/gopher64) is an N64 emulator written in Rust.
 * [HISE](https://github.com/christophhart/HISE) is a cross-platform open source audio application for building virtual instruments, emphasizing on sampling, but includes some basic synthesis features for making hybrid instruments as well as audio effects.
 * [iqtree2](https://github.com/iqtree/iqtree2) is an efficient and versatile stochastic implementation to infer phylogenetic trees by maximum likelihood.
 * [indelPost](https://github.com/stjude/indelPost) is a Python library for indel processing via realignment and read-based phasing to resolve alignment ambiguities.